CAIDA/auth-client/README.md

 The response from the service will be written to standard output, which you can easily redirect to a file.
-All other diagnostic output from `sso_query` will be written to standard error.
+All other diagnostic output from `oidc_query` will be written to standard error.

-Run `sso_query --help` for more information.
+Run `oidc_query --help` for more information.